-Cooking Hake in an Oven
+Cooking Hake in the Oven

-If you want to cook potatoes or other vegetables with your hake, preheat the oven to 390 F and bake the vegetables for 15 minutes, then lower the temperature to 350 F when you're about to add the fish.
+If you want to cook potatoes or other vegetables with your hake, preheat the oven to 390 F and bake the vegetables for 15 minutes; then lower the temperature to 350 F when you're about to add the fish.

-To roast the hake, grease a baking dish with 1 oz. olive oil.
+To roast the hake, grease a baking dish with 1 ounce of olive oil.
 Place the fillets in the baking dish.
 Sprinkle with salt and pepper.
 Place thin lemon slices, sprigs of fresh dill and cut butter (6 tablespoons for each 1.5 pounds of fish) around the fillets.
 Bake in the oven for 12 minutes or until the fillets turn flaky and golden or light brown.
 Serve with the reduced cooking juice and steamed rice.

 Although hake is an incredibly flexible variety of fish, it is not flexible when it comes to the time it spends inside the oven.
-This soft, mild fish can easily become chewy and dry when overcooked, so to check if it is cooked through, touch the flesh — it should feel firm and appear opaque.
+This soft, mild fish can easily become chewy and dry when overcooked, so to check to see if it is cooked through, touch the flesh — it should feel firm and appear opaque.

 You can marinate hake in soy sauce, oils, vinegar and/or lemon juice and a range of herbs and spices such as ginger, coriander, garlic, chili flakes or fennel seeds, or you can chop fresh herbs such as parsley, dill, rosemary, basil or oregano and scatter your choice on top of the fish before serving.
-For more seasoning suggestions, check out this article on how to season cod.

-Hake Origins & Sustainability Considerations
+Hake Origins and Sustainability Considerations

 Also known in the United States as ling or whiting, hake are part of the cod family but have a milder flavor.
 They tend to swim in the deep end of the ocean, usually at depths of over half a mile, according to the Marine Stewardship Council (MSC).

 Hake can be caught in different parts of the world, usually in the Atlantic and North Pacific oceans.
-According to GreatBritishChefs.com, the regular fishing season goes from November through March, and their breeding season is between February and July.
+According to Great British Chefs, the regular fishing season goes from November through March, and this species' breeding season is between February and July.
 If you are concerned about sustainable fishing practices, don't buy hake during breeding season to avoid buying fish from depleted stocks.